-Only Shareholders of record as at April 19, 2016, are entitled to receive notice of and vote their Common Shares at the Meeting or at any adjournment(s) or postponement(s) thereof, either in person or by proxy.
+Only Shareholders of record as at March 29, 2018, are entitled to receive notice of and vote their Common Shares at the Meeting or at any adjournment(s) or postponement(s) thereof, either in person or by proxy.

-Registered holders of Common Shares who are unable to attend the Meeting in person are requested to complete, date and sign the enclosed form of proxy and return it, in the envelope provided, to the Corporation's transfer agent, CST Trust Company (the "Transfer Agent"), by delivering the proxy to Proxy Department, CST Trust Company: (i) by mail to P.O.
-Box 721, Agincourt, ON M1S 0A1; or (ii) by facsimile at (416) 368-2502 or 1 (866) 781-3111, so that it is received by 5:00 p.m.
-(Toronto time) on May 24, 2016 (or at least 48 hours prior to the commencement of any reconvened meeting in the event of any adjournment(s) or postponement(s) thereof).
+Registered holders of Common Shares who are unable to attend the Meeting in person are requested to complete, date and sign the enclosed form of proxy and return it, in the envelope provided, to the Corporation's transfer agent, AST Trust Company (the "Transfer Agent"), by delivering the proxy to Proxy Department, AST Trust Company: (i) by mail to P.O.
+Box 721, Agincourt, ON M1S 0A1; or (ii) by facsimile at (416) 368-2502 or 1 (866) 781-3111; or by email to proxyvote@astfinancial.com so that it is received by 10:00 a.m.
+(Toronto time) on May 4, 2018 (or at least 48 hours prior to the commencement of any reconvened meeting in the event of any adjournment(s) or postponement(s) thereof).